helidon-io/helidon-labs/hols/grafana/README.md

 On MacOS you should be able to install the above using `brew`.

-This lab does not use or assume Docker.
+This lab does not use nor assume Docker.
 All processes will be run natively on your system.

 ## Overview